Collaborative-AI/tutorial/PyTorch/README.md

 ## Training the Model

-Here's a simple training loop that uses the model, loss function, and optimizer:
+To train the model, we'll use a simple training loop.
+Training involves iteratively passing data through the model, calculating the loss, and updating the model weights using gradient descent.
+For more detailed information on gradient descent and model training, you can refer to this [PyTorch tutorial on training models](https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html).

+Here’s a basic training loop:

 ```python
 # Assuming you have a DataLoader that provides batches of images and labels